-Federal Direct Stafford Unsubsidized Loans
+Federal Direct Stafford Unsubsidized Student Loans

-The Direct Stafford Unsubsidized Loan is not awarded on the basis of need.
+The Federal Direct Stafford Unsubsidized Loan is a federal loan program with a 6.8% interest rate.
+Eligibility must be established using the general procedures previously described.
+A promissory note must be approved, and the student must participate in an entrance counseling session prior to the receipt of the loan proceeds.
 The borrower is responsible for paying the interest on the loan while enrolled or allowing it to accrue and to be capitalized on the loan.
 If the interest is allowed to accrue, it will be added to the principal amount of your loan, and additional interest will be based on that higher amount.
-Graduate students may borrow up to the average cost of attendance or \$20,500, less any amounts received under the Federal Direct Subsidized Loan per year.
+Graduate students may borrow up to the average cost of attendance or \$20,500 (whichever is lower).

-Federal Graduate Plus Loans
+Federal Graduate PLUS Loans

-Graduate students are eligible to apply for a Federal Graduate Plus Loan up to their cost of attendance minus other estimated financial assistance.
+Graduate students are eligible to apply for a Federal Graduate PLUS Loan up to their cost of attendance minus other estimated financial assistance.
 Repayment period begins on the date of the final disbursement, and the first payment is due within 60 days after the date the loan is fully disbursed.
-You can defer Plus loans while enrolled at least half time.
-Plus loans disbursed after July 1, 2006, will be at a 7.9% fixed rate with a 2.5% origination fee deducted from the loan disbursed amount.
+You can defer PLUS loans while enrolled at least half time.
+PLUS loans have a 7.9% fixed rate with a 4% origination fee deducted from the loan disbursed amount.